-Ink is currently running at the Almeida Theatre, where it opened on 27 June 2017, and will run until 5th August 2017.
-The Almeida cast includes Oliver Birch, Rachel Caffrey, Pearl Chanda, Geoffrey Freshwater, Jack Holden, Justin Salinger, David Schofield, David Schofield, Sophie Stanton, Tim Steed, Tony Turner and Rene Zagger.
+Ink ran at the Almeida Theatre from 27 June to 5th August 2017.
+The Almeida cast included Oliver Birch, Rachel Caffrey, Pearl Chanda, Geoffrey Freshwater, Jack Holden, Justin Salinger, David Schofield, David Schofield, Sophie Stanton, Tim Steed, Tony Turner and Rene Zagger.

 Ink is set in 1969 when Rupert Murdoch was far from the billionaire media mogul he is today.
 He bought The Sun¸ which at the time was a failing broadsheet newspaper, and had a vision to transform it into the publication as we know it today.
 He enlists Larry Lamb as the paper’s editor, and together they work on making a paper for the masses.
 The play tracks the history of the paper’s first year as they aim to overtake the Daily Mirror as the best-selling newspaper in the world.